Wise Guys Prefer Brunettes: Cast

-Production notes
+Production

 The film's title, clearly a play on the 1925 comic novel, Gentlemen Prefer Blondes, by Anita Loos, was the brainchild of H. M. Walker, as were all of the film's title cards.
 Perhaps returning the favor, Loos dubbed her novel's sequel, published in December 1927, But Gentlemen Marry Brunettes.

 Vaudevillian Ted Healy made his screen debut here, as well as his only pre-talkie appearance.
 As for Stan Laurel, this may have been his final credited directorial assignment; shortly after the film's release, he was starting to be paired onscreen with Oliver Hardy, en route to the team's official debut on October 8, 1927, in The Second Hundred Years.

 Reception

 Despite some positive reviews in the trades, the film failed to generate much interest and Healy's fledgling film career was put on hold for another four years.
 Likewise, the film did little to alter the downward trajectory of its curiously uncredited leading lady, Helene Chadwick.